-We thank Chee Ong Ngai for this picture.
+We thank Chee Ong Ngai for this one.

 picture source: Star Online